-When we decided to start tackling the daunting task of taking down the wallpaper we knew this was going to be a time-consuming job but we were not expecting it to take as long as it did nor for it to be as difficult as it was.
+When we decided to start tackling the daunting task of taking down the wallpaper, we knew this was going to be a time-consuming job.
+However, we were not expecting it to take as long as it did nor for it to be as difficult as it was.
 Shortly after we started to peel off the wallpaper we quickly discovered there were multiple layers of wallpaper.
 There were at least two layers, maybe three.
-I am by no means an expert but I am telling you, it was either three layers of wallpaper or two layers over a layer of really bad paint that we ended up having to scrape off too.
+I am by no means an expert, but I am telling you, it was either two or three layers of wallpaper over a layer of really bad paint that we ended up having to scrape off too.

 Removing the wallpaper was a family affair and the littles truly enjoyed helping us rip the pieces off.
 Even Ignatius, our two-year-old, helped.
 Admittedly us being such a busy family was a huge factor in how long it took to prep for painting (why must I have to feed the kids).

 After taking THREE months to get the wallpaper down, we filled any holes and sanded all the walls several times using.
 There was so much reapplying putty and sanding!
 The wall that had all the wallpaper needed to the most amount of prep work.

 Since this wall had the most amount of defects it was the only wall we applied primer on.
 Kilz brand is what was recommended by the paint assistant at Home Depot.
 We let the kids help prime the wall.
 I’m not going to lie, I only trusted them with the priming part.